alinemorelli/react-gtm/README.md

 |dataLayer| `Object`| No | Object that contains all of the information that you want to pass to Google Tag Manager.|
 |dataLayerName| `String`| No | Custom name for dataLayer object.|
 |events| `Object`| No | Additional events such as 'gtm.start': new Date().getTime(),event:'gtm.js'.|

+###Note:

+- Disabling javascript in the browser can prevent the correct operation of this library if React is only being rendered on the client side.